 Repair Any Damages

-After your walls have dried, it’s time to repair any damages to the wallpaper.
+After your walls have dried, it’s time to repair any damage to the wallpaper.
 Keep an eye out for peeling edges and seams.
 Experts suggest using a thin layer of wallpaper seam adhesive to reattach them.
 This is also where you would smooth out any bubbles and fill any cracks in the wallpaper.

 Tape What You Don’t Want to be Painted